And then there were 8: CONCACAF hexagonal becomes octagonal

 “It’s good that we have clarity regarding the format and scheduling, which allows us to chart the course ahead,” U.S. coach Gregg Berhalter said in a statement.
 “We are looking forward to the challenge that this new World Cup qualifying format will present.”

 The hexagonal was to have started this September and be based on the June FIFA rankings, in which El Salvador was just ahead of Canada as the region’s sixth team.
-Teams not in the hexagonal would have competed for the right to represent CONCACAF in an intercontinental playoff.
+Teams not in the hexagonal would have competed to face the fourth-place team in the hex for the right to represent CONCACAF in an intercontinental playoff.

+Hugo Carrillo, president of the Salvadoran federation, sent a letter to CONCACAF president Victor Montagliani stating “total and complete disapproval and disagreement” of the decision, and asked for reconsideration to keeping the old format.

-FIFA removed the September window for international matches because of the pandemic.
+FIFA removed the September 2020 window for international matches because of the pandemic.
+If the October and November 2020 windows take place, the U.S. could have exhibitions in Europe.

 Under the new format, nations currently ranked 6-35 will be drawn into six groups of five in a seeded draw next month, with El Salvador, Canada, Curaçao, Panama, Haiti, and Trinidad and Tobago seeded.
 Each group will compete in a single round robin of four matches per nation this October and November.